-In our travel information, there are certain countries and areas where we warn people not to go.
-In these high-risk areas, we are limited in our ability to provide consular services.
+In our travel information, we warn people not to visit certain high-risk countries and areas both because of local conditions and because we are limited in our ability to provide consular services in those places.

 We want you to know the danger of traveling to high-risk places and to strongly consider not going to them at all.
 Traveling to high-risk locations puts your life, and possibly the lives of others, in jeopardy.
-Traveling to high-risk areas puts you at risk for kidnapping and hostage-taking – this should be a consideration before travel.
+Traveling to high-risk areas puts you at increased risk for kidnapping, hostage-taking, theft, and serious injury.

 What the State Department Can and Cannot Do in High-Risk Areas

-- You are subject to the laws and the justice system of the country you are visiting.
+- You are subject to the laws and the legal system of the country you are visiting.

 - In many high-risk areas, we cannot help you.
-This may be because of a lack of a functioning government, the ineffectiveness or policies of local authorities, conflict, or bad governance.
+This may be because of a lack of a functioning government, the ineffectiveness or policies of local authorities, armed conflict, or poor governance.

 Please take a moment to review travel recommendations from:

 For those who after careful consideration decide to go to high-risk areas, we strongly encourage you to: